 - A Scammer will never want to meet the buyer in person.
 Meeting in person is considered the best option before purchasing as it lets you have some idea about the seller and you can also witness the product.
 In case of a damaged or old product, you can negotiate the deal further or cancel the deal at once if you don’t want the product anymore.

 - Make sure to read the ad list thoroughly as scammers tend to copy others’ ad listings with a different image as well.
 To avoid spamming, Craigslist tends to take down identical ads.
 However, scammers make it non-identical by adding a different picture.
 You must be careful while encountering such ad lists.
-We have got two more points that explain how do you know if you are getting scammed on Craigslist.

 - A scammer will always ask you to make the payment in advance.
 As we mentioned above, a genuine seller would always like to meet in person.
 Likewise, a genuine seller will expect payment after the product reached the buyer’s hand.
-If the seller is asking for payment in advance then it is a red flag.
+If the seller is asking for payment in advance, then it is a red flag.

 - Perform a reverse image search on any search engine to see whether the listing contains original or stolen images.
 A scammer will certainly use stolen images to make an ad listing.
 Visit our blog on reverse scammer image to learn more about it.